qingreee1/material-theme-jetbrains-docs/docs/acknowledgements.md

 * [Material Design Icons](https://materialdesignicons.com/)
 * [Many FlatIcons authors](https://www.flaticon.com/)

 Thanks also to [@yonnyz](https://twitter.com/yonnyz) for the logo and theme icons, and [@gidivigo](https://twitter.com/gidivigo) for helping me with the documentation design.
+And thanks to [@azdanov](https://github.com/azdanov) for some of the folder icons.

 I also want to thank the guys at [Gridster Digitalmind](http://gridster.digitalmind.ch/) with their ++Material Jekyll template++ which was a solid base for the documentation design.